study-groups/devops/README.md

 Notes on provisioning, securing and maintaing cloud based resources at Digital Ocean, Google and AWS.

+- [dotool.sh](./dotool.sh): Bash functions for createing resources in the Digital Ocean ecosystem.

+- [nodeholder.sh](./investigations/nodeholder/): Bash functions for creating users and installing applications.

+- [tetra.sh.enc](./tetra/): personalized Bash functions for securely managing microservices.

 The [12 Factors App](https://12factor.net/) by the Heroku team is a guiding philosophy.

-The [dotool.sh](./dotool.sh) file is a collection of Bash functions which provision compute and networking resources in Digital Ocean ecosystem.

-The [tetra](./tetra/) directory contains Bash functions for securely configuring linux servers and managing microservices on them.

 ## Virtual Environments